krawaller/algol5/modules/content/material/tags/irreversible/tag.md

 {PIC:name=joker-grin.jpg,cred=Photo by Allegro,title=The fuse is lit!,credurl=https://archiwum.allegro.pl/oferta/lego-joker-batman-movie-figurka-2-x-dynamit-hit-i7167671374.html}

-These games all have irreversible moves, which ensures they keep a quick pace towards an inevitable end.
+These games all have only irreversible moves, which ensures they keep a quick pace towards an inevitable end.